 If you're under contract with a vendor and the vendor is acquired by another company, the SLA will generally continue, although it may need to be renegotiated.
 Most companies, however, do not want to upset existing customers and will honor current vendor SLAs.
 Because of this, SLAs are transferable, but you should check with your supplier if they have merged or changed ownership.

 If you need help creating or validating a vendor service level agreement, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.